flowbot44/atia-shrine-automated/README.md

 # Atia's Shrine Automation

-Automated Atia's Blessing, Garuda Shop and Feed Axies Coco, runs every day automatically.
+Automated Atia's Blessing, Garuda Shop and Feed Axies Coco.

-Adds to your daily streak which claims slips.
-Uses all of your slips in 100 pouch batches for effeceny RON uses.
-Feeds mutiple axies Coco to the limits of consumption for its level
+* Runs automatically every day.
+* Increases your daily streak for claiming Slips.
+* Efficiently uses RON by spending all slips in batches of 100.
+* Can feed multiple Axies (Coco) to their consumption limit based on their level.

+Note:
-* currently you need to manually approve 1155 to be used
+* Currently you need to manually approve 1155 tokens (Coco) to be used on account
-* doesn't feed or feeds to the limit of ascending level, need to manually do to continute feeding
+* Does not feed Axies beyond their level cap.
+Manual intervention is needed to continue feeding.
-* feeds first axie then moves on to the next axie, if not enough coco it will feed what it can or skip if all is used.
+* Feeds the first Axie and then moves on to the next.
+If there's not enough Coco, it will feed what it can or skip the Axie if all Coco is used.